＊Please understand that these answers may change without notice.

 There are slopes and handrails, but we recommend having someone attend the disabled person.

-The facility not only has eliminated steps indoors, but also is equipped with slopes, handrails, and multipurpose toilets.
+The facility is equipped with slopes, handrails, and multipurpose toilets.

 Pets are not permitted, regardless of type or size.